Town on Trial: Production

 The film was based on an original script by Robert Westerby called The Nylon Web.
-In May 1956 it was announced the film would be a co production between Marksman (the company of Maxwell Setton) and Todon (the company of Donna Reed and her husband).
+In May 1956, it was announced the film would be a co-production between Marksman (Maxwell Setton's company) and Todon (a company owned by Donna Reed and her husband Tony Owen).
 John Guillermin would direct.

-In July it was reported that Michael Rennie would star.
+In July, it was reported that Michael Rennie would star.
 However the lead roles went to John Mills and Charles Coburn.
 Filming began 8 August 1956.
 That month the title was changed to Town on Trial.

-Ella Raines was to play a key role but had to drop out due to her mother's illness.
-She was replaced by Barbara Bates then under contract to the Rank Organisation.
+Ella Raines was to play a key role, but had to drop out because her mother fell ill.
+She was replaced by Barbara Bates, then under contract to The Rank Organisation.

-Reception
+Critical reception

+The Monthly Film Bulletin wrote: "Despite sharp and efficient handling and a skilful choice of locations, this is a fundamentally artificial murder mystery with a predictable dénouement.
+Episodes designed to explain the reasons for Halloran's bullying tactics appear merely otiose and slacken the film's tempo considerably.
+John Mills, in an otherwise competent cast, seems ill at ease as the ruthless Scotland Yard superintendent.
+Town on Trial, though, has more drive than most thrillers of its type, even if this is mainly rather spurious and superficial."

+Kine Weekly wrote: "John Mills contributes a fine performance as chip-on-the-shoulder Mike, Barbara Bates neatly handles the conventional love angle as Elizabeth and Charles Coburn, Derek Farr and Alex McCowen never show their hands until the finish as Fenner, Roper, and Peter.
+The police detail is impressive, while many big thrills are crowded into the last reels."

 The Los Angeles Times said Guillermin "directs this picture at a furious pace."

 According to the BFI, "Detractors have too often accused Guillermin of being merely a journeyman, lacking any real style of his own.
 The defence would do worse than to offer Town on Trial as its Exhibit A, drawing particular attention to its breathtaking PoV shot of the killer stalking a second victim that anticipates the camera gymnastics of Dario Argento."

 A profile on John Guillermin called the film "a police procedural in which the lead investigator, in true Guillermin fashion, tears a community to pieces to expose every last lie.
 Imagine an English Mike Hammer, finding corruption wherever he goes, but too serious and proper to mix it up with the dames and too civic-minded to go ahead and torch the whole town."

-Ken Hughes wrote the script.
-Filmink said "men driven by lust was a recurring theme of Hughes movies".
+FilmInk said "men driven by lust was a recurring theme of Hughes movies".
 A piece in the same magazine on Guillermin called the film "a little gem, a good, tough British crime film with no cosiness, a lot of pace, plenty of flourishes and energy in the direction."

+In British Sound Films: The Studio Years 1928–1959, David Quinlan rated the film as "good", writing: "Well-made mystery with frightening murders and a tense climax."